friendlyanon/simcity-noinstall/README.md

 # How to use

-The project produces `simcity-noinstall.dll`.
-This will have to be renamed to `WINMM.DLL` and placed in the game's `SC2K` folder.
+The project produces `WINMM.DLL`.
+This will have to be  placed in the game's `SC2K` folder.

 Upon launching the game, `simcity-noinstall.ini` will be created, where you can edit your mayor and company names.